enonic/old-xp-doc/doc/tutorials/my-first-app/hello-world-site.rst

 Create Site
 -----------

-Now that the files are in place, we can create the site using Content Studio.
+Now that the files are in place, we can create the site in a browser using the Content Studio admin tool.
-Switch between different tools using top right icon, it will open the Launcher panel.
+Switch between different tools by clicking the menu icon |menuicon| (top right) to open the Launcher panel.

 #.
 In your browser, navigate to the Content Studio tool.
-(Use menu icon at top right)
+(Use the menu icon at the top right)
 #.
 Click "New" and select "Site" from the list of content types (Opens a tab for editing the new site).
 #.
 Fill in the form with Display Name: "Hello World".
 #.
 Select your "MyApp" application in the "Applications" dropdown.
 #.
-Open the Page Editor with this button |monitoricon| in the toolbar.
+If you don't see a blue area on the right of the page then click this button |monitoricon| in the toolbar to open the Page Editor.
 #.
-Use the dropdown in the blue area that just appeared to select the "hello" page.
+Use the dropdown in the Page Editor (blue area) to select the "hello" page.
 #.
 Click the "Save draft" button in the toolbar (top-left).
 #.
 Now close the "Hello World" site editor tab to see the content pane.